-Ali (aka Alloush) was the kind of homeless man you would find often on the streets of North America: Old, shabby, filthy and shrouded in rumors of his allegedly traumatizing past and mental disorder.
+Ali (aka Alloush) was the kind of homeless man you would find often on the streets of North America: Old, shabby, filthy, and shrouded in rumors of mental disorders and a traumatizing past.
 Unlike some beggars who many assume to be “lazy” or “faking it”, there is no doubt that Ali—who never asked for a penny—was truly alone in the world.

 Ali, the dirty haggard man in brown, slept on the sidewalks and was treated like the harmless stray dog of the neighborhood.
 (Liked, but mostly passed by without a second thought).
-I assumed, correctly, that he was taken care of through the charity of those who could help him in any way they could.
+I assumed, correctly, that he was taken care of through the charity of the people around him.
 I knew that had to be so because I couldn’t imagine him having a cent to spend.
 I took comfort in the thought that people had to be at least feeding him because he did not beg for money and would not survive so long without aid.

 I didn’t know why he was never put in a shelter or hospital.
 I first assumed there were none that would accept him.
 Later, people would say he refused to go.
 Still later, people said that was completely untrue, and that there were no shelters available for people like him.